 As an early childhood creative movement specialist, Alexandra Langstaff has created programs for all ages that incorporate innovative and creative movement opportunities through yoga, dance, and playful motion.

-Although Monkey is on break, Alexandra is available to work with professionals and those interested in developing programs.
+Although Alexandra and Mickey are no longer offering kids classes, they are available to work with professionals and those interested in developing programs.
 In the meantime…

 Yoga for adults